kaisadilla/judith/.info/spec.md

 Console::log(b.a) -- outputs "5"
 ```

-Inline container types are only copyable if all of their fields are copyable, or if they implement the `ICopyable` interface.
-The same applies to clonability: the type is only clonable if all of its fields are clonable, or if it implements the `IClonable` interface.
+Inline container types are only copyable if all of their fields are copyable, or if they implement the `ICopy` interface.
+The same applies to clonability: the type is only clonable if all of its fields are clonable, or if it implements the `IClone` interface.

 ### Inlined variables
 Values of pointer types can inline their value.
 Doing so will make that value behave as an inline struct / class.